 3. Increase Your Income

 The ultimate goal of early retirement is to get to the point where your passive income is consistently more than your living expenses.
 Right now you want to earn more in your job, as well as start to build your passive income.
 More money from your job means that you can invest more, but you want to see your passive income increases relative to your job income.
-To help you get started with passive income and earning more, take a look at 40+ Passive Income Ideas and Ways to Make Money.
+To help you get started with passive income and earning more, take a look at 17 Best Passive Income Ideas for 2019.

 4. Grow Your Passive Income